ken2190/freqtrade-strategies-5/readme.md

 hello.

-Would like to share some information.
+Would like to share some information about some freqtrade strategies.

-Please read data-info.txt if you want to check if it's real or not.
+Please read data-info.txt if don't trust me.